 The trust has three main clinical service units:

-Our local services unit provides physical and mental health care, in inpatient settings and in the community, for people who live in the London boroughs of Ealing, Hammersmith & Fulham, and Hounslow.
+Our local and specialist services directorate unit provides physical and mental health care, in inpatient settings and in the community, for people who live in the London boroughs of Ealing, Hammersmith & Fulham, and Hounslow.

 It is divided into six areas:

-- Primary and Planned Care (including The Cassel Hospital)
+- Community and recovery mental health services (including The Cassel Hospital)